LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 }
 ```

-In the above code, some weird stuff shows up.
+In the above code, there is some weird stuff.
 What is "wfi"? (at least I can assure you it's not wifi)

 According to the [risc-v ISA](https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf) section 3.2.3: "The Wait for Interrupt instruction (WFI) provides a hint to the implementation that the current hart can be stalled until an interrupt might need servicing', FYI, the word "hart" means hardware thread.

 Essentially, we put a "wfi" into a loop, which means if any panic happens, instead of reporting some error, we just let the cpu stall.
-Besides, the macro "core::arch::asm!()" is a wrapper that will let us easily run assembly in rust code, since there is no `std` lib here, we replace it as `core`(not surprisingly, it doesn't contain a `println!()`), for more details about `core`, check [here](https://doc.rust-lang.org/core/#).
+Besides, the macro `core::arch::asm!()` is a wrapper that will let us easily run assembly in rust code, since there is no `std` lib here, we can only import standard libraries from the `core` lib (not surprisingly, it doesn't contain a `println!()`), for more details about `core`, check [here](https://doc.rust-lang.org/core/#).

 All right, after adding the panic handler, and re-run `cargo run`, we will get our final issue: